ryan-david8/boolean-modelling-efflux-grns/README.md

 1) heatmaps.py
 2) timeseries.py
 3) module_rk.py
+4) timeseries-multi-stress.py
+5) timeseries-vary-energy.py

 --- File 1 ---
 ** heatmaps.py -- applies energy-dependent Boolean modelling framework to regulatory networks to gather state space data i.e. the accessible transitions for each network state.

 --- File 2 ---
 ** timeseries.py -- applies energy-dependent Boolean modelling framework to regulatory networks to gather time evolution data for the mean activation of each network component.

 --- File 3 ---
 ** module_rk.py -- self-defined functions for executing tasks in (1) & (2).

+--- File 4 ---
+** timeseries-multi-stress.py -- similarly to File 2, except multiple stress periods are now applied.

+--- File 5 ---
+** timeseries-vary-energy.py -- similarly to File 2, except the energy level is not constant and can be increased or decreased within the simulation.

 The figures in the corresponding manuscript are produced by: